 The conference gives students a chance to practice written and oral communication skills in a practical context.

 At the end of conference, there will be a closing awards ceremony rewarding students who best advocate for their country’s interests.

-HAMUN is an annual MUN conference for high school students.
+HAMUN (Houston Area Model United Nations) is an annual MUN conference for high school students.
 HAMUN is the oldest Model UN Conference in the southern United States.
 It is one of the largest high school conferences in Texas and the Southwestern United States.
-Its 44th Annual Conference in 2019 brought together over 52 schools and 1100 students from around Texas.

 Typically, HAMUN takes place in late January or early February each year and it is open to any high school that would like to participate.

-If you are a new school sponsor, or would like to participate and have questions, please contact the Under-Secretary-General of Registration at firstname.lastname@example.org.
+If you are a new school sponsor, or would like to participate and have questions, please go to our registration page or, if you have further questions, contact the Under-Secretary-General of Registration at firstname.lastname@example.org.